Balhousie Castle History

 Documentation of Balhousie Castle begins in the 15th century.
 In 1422, Murdoch, Duke of Albany granted the Barony of Balhousie to John Eviot.
 The property remained in the Eviot family, with a brief interlude in which the Mercers, a well-known family in the Burgh of Perth, had possession of the property, until 1609, when the lands were sold by Colin Eviot to John Mathew, son of Robert Mathew, merchant of Perth.
 The property then passed to Andrew Grant and John Lamb.

 On 27 September 1625, King Charles I granted to Master Francis Hay, his heirs and assignees, the lands and barony of Balhousie.
 He was the son of Peter Hay of Rattray and was a writer to the Signet before 1617.
 He acquired several properties in Perthshire and Wigtownshire, including the barony of Dupplin in 1642.
-He was fined £2000 sterling under Cromwell’s Act of Grace and Pardon in 1654.
-He was succeeded by his son George (died 1672), who in turn was succeeded by his son Thomas.
+The Earldom, and therefore the castle, then passed through the generations of the Hay family.

 William, sixth Earl of Kinnoull, died unmarried in London on 10 May 1709 and Thomas succeeded to the title as seventh Earl.
 He was suspected of favouring the Jacobites and was imprisoned in Edinburgh Castle, dying four years later.
 The succession of Earls continued, George Henry, eighth Earl, Member of Parliament for Fowey, Cornwall, Thomas, ninth Earl, Member of Parliament for Cambridge, Robert Auriol Hay Drummond, who succeeded his uncle as tenth Earl was appointed Lord Lyon King of Arms, which was then a sinecure.
 His son, Thomas Robert, succeeded as eleventh Earl.
 He was Colonel of the Royal Perthshire Militia, 1809-55, Lord Lieutenant of the County and succeeded his father as Lord Lyon, King of Arms.
 It was he who extended the Castle.